-Pulmonary Symptoms may signify acute or subacute abnormalities in the lungs that could interfere with or alter pulmonary nodule volume measurements, or prevent full cooperation with breath-holding instructions for scanning.
-Therefore, subjects should be asymptomatic, or at baseline if symptomatic, with respect to cardiac and pulmonary symptoms.
-If scanning is necessary to avoid an excessive delay in follow-up of a known nodule or to evaluate new symptoms, and these clinical status conditions cannot be met then measurements may not be of sufficient quality to fulfill the Profile Claims.
-Chronic abnormalities such as pulmonary fibrosis also may invalidate Profile Claims if they affect nodule volume measurement accuracy.
+412 Pulmonary Symptoms may signify acute or subacute abnormalities in the lungs that could interfere with or

+413 alter pulmonary nodule volume measurements, or prevent full cooperation with breath-holding

+414 instructions for scanning.
+Therefore, subjects should be asymptomatic, or at baseline if symptomatic, with

+415 respect to cardiac and pulmonary symptoms.
+If scanning is necessary to avoid an excessive delay in follow-

+- 416 up of a known nodule or to evaluate new symptoms, and these clinical status conditions cannot be met - then measurements may not be of sufficient quality to fulfill the Profile Claims.
+Chronic abnormalities such
-Recent diagnostic or therapeutic Medical Procedures may result in parenchymal lung abnormalities that increase lung attenuation around a nodule and invalidate the Claims of this Profile.
-Examples include bronchoscopy, thoracic surgery, and radiation therapy.

-Oral contrast administered for unrelated gastrointestinal imaging studies or abdominal CT that remains in the esophagus, stomach, or bowel may cause artifacts in certain areas of the lungs that interfere with quantitative nodule assessment.
-If artifacts due to oral contrast are present in the same transverse planes as a quantifiable lung nodule, the Profile Claims may not be valid.
+- as pulmonary fibrosis also may invalidate Profile Claims if they affect nodule volume measurementaccuracy. - 420 Recent diagnostic or therapeutic Medical Procedures may result in parenchymal lung abnormalities that - increase lung attenuation around a nodule and invalidate the Claims of this Profile.
+Examples include - 422 bronchoscopy, thoracic surgery, and radiation therapy. - 423 Oral contrast administered for unrelated gastrointestinal imaging studies or abdominal CT that remains in - 424 the esophagus, stomach, or bowel may cause artifacts in certain areas of the lungs that interfere with - 425 quantitative nodule assessment.
+If artifacts due to oral contrast are present in the same transverse planes - 426 as a quantifiable lung nodule, the Profile Claims may not be valid.

-Parameter Actor Requirement Medical " Shall schedule scanning prior to or at an appropriate time following procedures that could alter the attenuation of the lung nodule or Procedures urrounding lung tissue.
-D. Lucasa Referring clinician Shall delay scanning for a time period that allows resolution of Pulmonary Symptoms potential reversible CT abnormalities if pulmonary symptoms are present.
-Radiologist F
+Parameter Actor Requirement Medical Procedures - Shall schedule scanning prior to or at an appropriate time following procedures that could alter the attenuation of the lung nodule or surrounding lung tissue.
+Pulmonary Symptoms Referring clinician Shall delay scanning for a time period that allows resolution of potential reversible CT abnormalities if pulmonary symptoms are present.
+Radiologist

-3.6.
+429 3.6.
 Subject Handling